Vortex-Linux/Ship-GUI/README.md

 - libvirt development libraries
 - qemu development libraries

-## Recommended Distributions

-While Ship-GUI is distribution-agnostic, it is optimized for:
-- Vortex Linux
-- Debian-based distributions
-- Fedora
-- Arch Linux
-- NixOS

 ## Usage

 Launch the application and explore the comprehensive interface for managing your virtual machines and containers across different Linux environments.